 These tech stacks offer combinations of technologies that work well together for developing web apps.
-These combinations have been tested and offer best practice guidance for organizations looking for guidance on which technologies to choose for their mobile app solutions.
+The combinations have been tested and offer best practice guidance for organizations looking for guidance on the technologies to choose for their mobile app solutions.

 While these tech stacks only list a limited number of technologies, the tech stack will grow over time.
 For example, while Airbnb is an example of a Ruby on Rails tech stack, the stack contains dozens of different front and back-end tools.

 LAMP is one of the most mature tech stacks, ideally suited for high-performance, functional web apps.
 LAMP is based upon four open-source components: